STEP 1: Hearing screening is offered and explained to parents and/or legal guardians

 The hearing screener will document and notify Newborn Screening Ontario of your choice.

 STEP 2: Risk factor screening for PHL is done by Newborn Screening Ontario

 When a request for testing is received by Newborn Screening Ontario, risk factor screening for PHL can be performed.
 This involves testing the sample that was collected for routine newborn screening for Cytomegalovirus (CMV) and some common genetic risk factors for PHL.
 No additional blood or other sample is needed to have risk factor screening.

 Risk factor screening results should be available within 1-2 weeks.

 Please note that testing for CMV needs to be performed on a blood sample taken during the first 3 weeks of life.
 If for some reason the dried blood spot sample was not collected before 3 weeks of age, CMV screening cannot be performed.

-STEP 4: Results of the hearing loss risk factor screen will be sent to the Infant Hearing Program
+STEP 3: Risk factor screening results are sent to the Infant Hearing Program

 Risk factor screening results are routinely sent to the Infant Hearing Program (IHP) in the region where the baby was screened.

 The parents/guardians of babies with a positive CMV risk factor screening result will be informed of the result by their primary care provider, or a member of the clinical team at NSO.
 These babies will be referred by NSO to a Pediatrician or Infectious Diseases (Clinic) for an assessment to see if the baby has any signs of the infection.
 A hearing (audiology) assessment with an IHP audiologist will also be arranged.